 - it prevents the androgen receptor from moving into the central area (nucleus) of the cell, and

-- it prevents binding of the androgen receptor to DNA and stimulating growth.
+- it prevents the binding of the androgen receptor to DNA and stimulates growth.

 The most common side effects of Xtandi include